eager-dev/eagerx/CONTRIBUTING.rst

 #######################################

 Please make sure that you use `semantic commit messages <https://github.com/zeke/semantic-pull-requests>`_ and add documentation if needed.
-For example, for committing a fix, your commit message should start with `fix: `, for features with `feat: ` and for breaking changes `BREAKING CHANGE: `.
+For example, when committing a fix, your commit message should start with `fix: `, for features with `feat: ` and for breaking changes `BREAKING CHANGE: `.
 You should add your username in the commit message for each fix, feature or breaking change.
 The docs can be built as follows.